knudmoeller/berlin_corona_cases/README.md

 ## Running the Scraper

+### Running Automatically with GitHub Actions

+The scraper runs automatically every day, several times in the afternoon (around the time when the dashboard is usually updated).
+To do this, I have defined a workflow in [.github/workflows/scraper.yml](.github/workflows/scraper.yml) for [GitHub Actions](https://github.com/features/actions), GitHub's continuous integration framework.
+The workflow

+* sets up a virtual machine,
+* checks out the repository,
+* runs the scraper and
+* commits and pushes the updated data if there are changes.

+Setting up the workflow was surprisingly easy, so I'd definitely recommend this if you want to regularly run a scraper and don't want to push the button yourself every day!

+[@jaimergp](https://github.com/jaimergp) and later also [@graste](https://github.com/graste) recommended doing this, and I'm very grateful for the inspiration!
+I had no idea gh-actions included a cron-based trigger that makes this possible ...

+[@simonw](https://github.com/simonw)'s blog post at https://simonwillison.net/2020/Oct/9/git-scraping/ is a very good starting point if you want to learn how to do [git-scraping](https://github.com/topics/git-scraping).

+### Running Manually

-I will try to update the data regularly, but if you want to run the scraper yourself, you can.
+If you want to run the scraper yourself manually (maybe you want to improve it), you can.
 Here is how:

-### Requirements
+#### Requirements

-* Ruby 2.7.1 (might work with other versions, I haven't tried)
+* Ruby 2.7.1 (most likely works with other versions too, I haven't tried)
 * the [Nokogiri](https://nokogiri.org) gem
 * the [jq](https://stedolan.github.io/jq/) JSON processor (jq is not a hard requirement anymore – it's only used to extract the current day for [data/target/berlin_corona_traffic_light.latest.json](data/target/berlin_corona_traffic_light.latest.json)).

-### Installation
+#### Installation

 - First, make sure you have Ruby installed.
 - If you have the [Bundler](https://bundler.io) tool, you can install the gem (Ruby library) dependencies like this: